pran-7-5/eco_style/README.md

 Acrylic paints for artworks, canvas from leaf fiber not cloth.

-Children toys are metal, plastic ban it.
+Children's toys are metal, plastic so ban them.

-Ban on Fences are important- wire, metal, wall, wood should be avoided...
+Ban of fences are important - wire, metal, wall, wood should be avoided...
 Can plant trees only.
 ```